 - Temperature compensation for accuracy and repeatability with changing process and ambient temperatures

 - Due to condensed moisture in the gas, the flow meter should be installed downstream of the moisture knockout pots

-The Sage thermal mass flow meters meet and exceed the selection considerations for measuring digester gas flow in wastewater treatment applications.
-Sage Metering is the only manufacturer offering an easy, in-the-pipe method to verify that the meter is accurate and that both the sensor and transmitter are clean and operational.
+The Sage thermal mass flow meters meet and exceed the selection considerations for measuring biogas gas flow in wastewater treatment applications.
+Sage Metering is the only manufacturer offering an easy, in-the-pipe method to verify that the meter is accurate and that the sensor and transmitter are clean and operational.

 Recommended Models for WWTP Digester Gas Applications:

 Anaerobic digesters are commonly used in various industrial applications to produce biogas, including: